10 Dark-Sky Adventures in North Carolina

 FayettevilleSee on mapSee on map

-There are more than 20 zip line attractions across our state, including some of the top-ranked in the country.
+There are numerous zip line attractions across our state, including some of the top-ranked in the country.
 And what's even cooler is when an adventure park allows you to zip across the sky after dark.
 Embark on a NightQuest with ZipQuest Waterfall and Treetop Adventure, as the light on your helmet leads the way.

 8 Experience Total Darkness at Linville Caverns